What does renters insurance cover, you ask? First things first, it protects you from three different types of things:

 Why aren’t these pesky creatures or any of their verminy cousins covered?
 Well, renters insurance is designed to protect you from sudden, unexpected, major losses.
 Bed bugs don’t just come all at once, which means that you have the ability to take care of the issue before it becomes catastrophic.

 5. Does renters insurance cover hurricane damage?

 Yes, for the most part.
 Hurricanes are sort of strange.
 In some states, like Rhode Island, you’ll have a Hurricane Deductible as a part of your standard renters insurance policy.
 In others, like New Jersey, some policies may include a separate, mandatory, or optional hurricane deductible.
 Still other renters insurance policies, like California, don’t even mention the word ‘hurricane’ in their policy.

-A hurricane is basically a ton of wind (covered – it’s one of those 16 named perils), rain (not covered, unless wind blew off your roof and it starts raining in your apt), and possibly flooding (not covered).
+A hurricane is basically a giant windstorm (which is covered as it’s one of those named perils), rain (not covered, unless wind blew off your roof and it starts raining in your apt), and possibly flooding (not covered).